You can see there website at www.counteractrust.com

 The website has various companies extolling the benefits of this system.

 I dislike the oily residue left by undercoating and thought this would be a great system - if it worked??????????????????
-The picture above shows the device as installed in the 1997 VW Golf.
-The white pad is the Anhode which connects to the black box but sits against the metal of the car glued on with aircraft quality adhesive.

 With the small amount of physics in my background I cannot see how such a small capacitance plate (9 square inches) can make a difference to a whole car, which I assume from the device set up, is acting as the other plate of a capacitor.
 The black box is powered by the car battery and is said to draw only as much current as a digital clock.